 The output vector varies in length, depending on the amount of data in the UDP packet.

 The block emits the data vector from a single unlabeled output.

-If your model does not support signals of varying length, disable the Output variable-size signal parameter.
+If your model does not support signals of varying length, clear this parameter.
 In that case:

-The block emits a fixed-length output the same length as the Maximum length for Message.
+The block emits a fixed-length output that is the same length as specified by Maximum length for Message.

 If the UDP packet contains less data than the fixed-length output, the difference contains invalid data.